-- Students who enjoy difficult, abstract mathematics or are considering university studies in any branch of engineering, the mathematical or physical sciences, computer science, or econometrics should consider taking both Mathematical Methods 1 & 2 and Specialist Mathematics 1 & 2.
+- 1. Students who enjoy difficult, abstract mathematics or are considering university studies in any branch of engineering, the mathematical or physical sciences, computer science, or econometrics should consider taking both Mathematical Methods 1 & 2 and Specialist Mathematics 1 & 2.
 The presumption is that students will continue to both Mathematical Methods 3 & 4 and Specialist Mathematics 3 & 4 in Year 12, although some students may be advised by teachers to continue Mathematical Methods only. ("Trying out" Specialist Mathematics in Year 11, without sufficient commitment to the subject, is unlikely to lead to an enjoyable experience or successful learning.) - 2.
-Students considering university studies in other sciences (social sciences, chemical sciences, life sciences, health sciences or professions), or commerce with an economics focus, should consider taking Mathematical Methods 1 & 2 only (not Specialist Mathematics).
-Students then have these options for Year 12: - a. continuing to Mathematical Methods 3 & 4 only; - b. taking up Further Mathematics 3 & 4 in addition to Methods 3 & 4 (Further Mathematics is particularly relevant to studies in business/finance/accounting); - c. taking Further Mathematics Units 3 & 4 only.
+Students considering university studies in other sciences (social sciences, chemical sciences, life sciences, health sciences or professions), or commerce with an economics focus, should consider taking Mathematical Methods 1 & 2 only.
+The presumption is that students will continue to Mathematical Methods 3 & 4 only. - 3.
+Students wishing to keep their options open and are considering tertiary studies in other sciences, commerce, business finance or accounting should consider taking both Mathematical Methods 1 & 2 and General Mathematics 1 & 2.
+This prepares students to take both Mathematical Methods 3 & 4 and General Mathematics 3 & 4. - 4.
+Students considering tertiary studies in business, management, geography, or public policy should consider taking General Mathematics 1 & 2.
+This prepares students to take General Mathematics 3 & 4, which provides general preparation for further study, in particular where data analysis and quantitative modelling are important.